mani-dbt/custom-dbt-jobs-as-code/README.md

 #### `import-jobs`

-Command: `dbt-jobs-as-code import-jobs --config <config_file_or_pattern.yml>` or `dbt-jobs-as-code import-jobs --account-id <account-id>`
+Command: `custom-dbt-jobs-as-code import-jobs --config <config_file_or_pattern.yml>` or `dbt-jobs-as-code import-jobs --account-id <account-id>`

 Queries dbt Cloud and provide the YAML definition for those jobs.
 It includes the env var overwrite at the job level if some have been defined

 - it is possible to restrict the list of dbt Cloud Job IDs by adding `... -j 101 -j 123 -j 234`
-- this command also accepts a list of project IDs or environments IDs to limit the command for: `dbt-jobs-as-code sync <config_file_or_pattern.yml> -p 1234 -p 2345 -e 4567 -e 5678`
+- this command also accepts a list of project IDs or environments IDs to limit the command for: `custom-dbt-jobs-as-code sync <config_file_or_pattern.yml> -p 1234 -p 2345 -e 4567 -e 5678`
 - this command accepts a `--include-linked-id` parameter to allow linking the jobs in the YAML to existing jobs in dbt Cloud, by renaming those
 - once the YAML has been retrieved, it is possible to copy/paste it in a local YAML file to create/update the local jobs definition.